linda-lai/gitplay/README.md

-pick 892b8cfad Initial logic to identity Essentials plan in Support pick b75eaef89 Testing routes and enabledChecks pick a179b26b9 pass accountProducts down to enable-check.ts pick 7251e57a5 Conditional rendering based on enabled check for isNotEssentialPlan working for CAChrome nav and Platform feature card
+pick 892b8cfad Initial logic to identity Essentials plan in Support pick b75eaef89 Testing routes and enabledChecks pick a179b26b9 pass accountProducts down to enable-check.ts pick 7251e57a5 Conditional rendering based on enabled check for isNotEssentialPlan
 ```

 In Vim: